PepeTheBuilder74/go-url-shortener/README.md

-# go-url-shortener
-✅ Save this as README.md in your project root: markdown
-Copy
-Edit
 # URL Shortener in Go

 A fully functional **URL shortener** built from scratch using **Golang** and **SQLite**.
 Users can sign up, log in, shorten URLs (with optional custom aliases and expiry dates), and track click analytics.
 Ideal for learning full-stack backend development and showcasing skills in building real-world web applications.